Earl Van Dorn

-Earl Van Dorn (September 17, 1820 – May 7, 1863) was an American major-general who started his military career as a United States Army officer but joined Confederate forces in 1861 after the Civil War broke out.
-He was a major general when he was killed in a private conflict.
+Earl Van Dorn (September 17, 1820 – May 7, 1863) was an American Major General who started his military career as a United States Army officer and became famous for successfully leading two defenses of a Native American settlement from the Comanche.
+He joined Confederate forces in 1861 after the Civil War broke out and was a major general when he was killed in a private conflict.

 A great-nephew of Andrew Jackson, he received an appointment to the United States Military Academy, graduating in 1842.
-He was notable for fighting with distinction during the Mexican–American War and against several tribes of Native Americans in the West.
+Earl Van Dorn was known for fighting with distinction during the Mexican–American War and in defense of Native-American settlements against the attacking Comanche in the West in addition to his impressive victories as a cavalry commander during the American Civil War.

+Although he opposed the secession of slave states in 1861, Van Dorn sided with the Confederacy in the ensuing civil war.
+Fighting in the Western Theater as a major general, he captured the Union transport ship Star of the West at Matagorda Bay, forcing the first surrender of the Civil War—a move that drew national attention and led President Lincoln to label him a pirate.

-In the American Civil War, he sided with the Confederacy, fighting in the Western Theater as a major general.
-He was appointed commander of the Trans-Mississippi District.
-At the Battle of Pea Ridge, Arkansas, in early March 1862, he was defeated by a smaller U.S. force.
+He was later appointed commander of the Trans-Mississippi District.
+At the Battle of Pea Ridge, Arkansas, in early March 1862, Van Dorn was commanding infantry rather than cavalry, which was his expertise, and though brilliantly battling early on, was defeated by a smaller U.S. force.
 He had abandoned his supply wagons for speed, leaving his men under-equipped in cold weather.
-At the Second Battle of Corinth in October 1862, he was again defeated through a failure of reconnaissance and was removed from high command.
-He scored two notable successes as a cavalry commander, capturing a large U.S. supply depot in the Holly Springs Raid and an enemy brigade at the Battle of Thompson's Station, Tennessee.
-Van Dorn's successful raid of Holly Springs delayed the potential expulsion of Jewish people from U.S. General Ulysses S. Grant's military district.
+At the Second Battle of Corinth in October 1862, he was again commanding infantry instead of his specialty, which was cavalry.
+Van Dorn was winning only to be defeated because of a failure of his reconnaissance team and was removed from infantry command.
+The battle was later described by Confederate President Jefferson Davis as an "impossibility" because many soldiers Van Dorn had inherited were starving and diseased.
+Davis said that Van Dorn handled the command "masterfully".

+Van Dorn scored two additional notable successes as a cavalry commander, in which role he never lost, capturing a large U.S. supply depot in the Holly Springs Raid, embarrassing U.S. General Ulysses S. Grant by saving Vicksburg and protecting the Confederacy's main port.

+His next success was the Battle of Thompson's Station, Tennessee.

 Van Dorn's reputation was restored but short-lived.
 In May 1863, he was shot dead at his headquarters at Spring Hill by a doctor who claimed that Van Dorn had carried on an affair with his wife.
-Van Dorn never achieved military greatness but was considered a brilliant cavalry commander.